 The purpose of this list is to allow you to select a person as a starting point for investigation.
 The list can be sorted into ascending or descending sequence on any of its columns (by clicking on the column heading) and filtered on one or more of those (for example, by name and/or birth/christening date).
 It can also be scrolled to display any part of the list.
 Once the desired person is visible, he or she can be selected for detailed viewing, by using the Family Group or Particulars button to display the Family Group or Particulars window.
 You can also display the Family Group or Particulars window (depending on the current setting for preference in the context menu) by clicking in the left-hand margin alongside an individual, and you can of course use standard functions by means of a function key or context menu option.

 This window is accessed from the List of People window and the Database Maintenance window.
-It shows changes in the current version of a delivered database compared with the previous version, in the following categories, indicating (for each record) the items which have changed or whether it is new.
+It shows changes in the current version of a shared database compared with the previous version, in the following categories, indicating (for each record) the items which have changed or whether it is new.

 This window is accessed from the List of People or from the context menu in several other windows.